Pulok Mukherjee

-Pulok Kumar Mukherjee is an Indian scientist working as the Director of Institute of Bioresources and Sustainable Development, an autonomous Institute under Department of Biotechnology, Govt. of India, Imphal, Manipur, India; as well as an Associate Editor of the Phytomedicine Plus; Consulting Editor of the Pharmacological Research published by Elsevier.
-He is the Professor (on lien) of Pharmaceutical technology at the Jadavpur University and former Director of the School of Natural Product Studies, Jadavpur University, Kolkata, India.
+Pulok Kumar Mukherjee is an Indian scientist working previously held the director positions at Institute of Bioresources and Sustainable Development, Institute of Life Sciences, India, an autonomous Institute under Department of Biotechnology, Govt. of India; as well as an Associate Editor of the Phytomedicine Plus; Consulting Editor of the Pharmacological Research published by Elsevier.
+He currently a Professor of Pharmaceutical technology at the Jadavpur University and former Director of the School of Natural Product Studies, Jadavpur University, Kolkata, India.

 Biography

 Mukherjee obtained both his PhD and Master's in pharmacy from Jadavpur University in Jadavpur, Kolkata.
 He then attended Leiden/Amsterdam Center for Drug Research in the Netherlands as a postdoctoral researcher.
 Mukherjee is a past President of the International Society for Ethnopharmacology and Founder member of the Society for Ethnopharmacology, India (SFE-India), Kolkata, India.

 Research

 Prof. Mukherjee is working on traditional medicine inspired drug discovery and development from Indian medicinal plants with major emphasis on their validation, formulation and standardization, metabolomic profiling, safety documentation and related aspects.
 He has made significant contributions on translational research in biomedical sciences for drug discovery and development through evidence-based validation and documentation of traditional medicine for their quality, safety and efficacy.
 He has made several innovative and outstanding contributions in academics and research in the area of natural product studies, Ethnopharmacology and evidence-based validation of herbs used in traditional medicine.
 He has contributed a lot on evaluation and validation of drugs and pharmaceuticals from medicinal plants including their chemo-profiling, quality evaluation, safety documentation, related to the bioprospecting of medicinal plants leading to the development of safe and efficacious products.

 Prof Mukherjee has also been working for the development of an electronic probe device (e-nose) with the help of Raman and Infrared spectroscopy which can have useful for evaluation of medicinal plants and products having adulterants and contaminants.
 Prof. Mukherjee and his team have been working on the DNA barcoding and Next generation sequencing for quality evaluation of MAPs.
 He has synergized different research activities to catalyze and strengthen the bio-economy from bioresources of the North Eastern Region of India.
 Prof. Mukherjee has also been instrumental in establishing the Indian SARS-CoV-2 Genomics Consortium (INSACOG) facility at IBSD, Imphal.